witheve/docs/guides/dsl.md

 # Eve JavaScript/TypeScript DSL

-The forthcoming v0.3 release of Eve supports a domain specific langauge (DSL) that interacts with the Eve server, allowing you to intermix Javascript and Eve code.
+The forthcoming v0.3 release of Eve supports a domain specific language (DSL) that interacts with the Eve runtime, allowing you to intermix Javascript and Eve code.
 There are several benefits to using the DSL:

 1) The syntax is native Javascript, so if you know JS you can write in the DSL
 2) You can interact with Javascript functions and libraries